Stephen Walt: The Israel Lobby and U.S. Foreign Policy

 In March 2006, John Mearsheimer and Walt, then academic dean of the Harvard Kennedy School, published a working paper, "The Israel Lobby and U.S. Foreign Policy", as well as an article entitled "The Israel Lobby" in the London Review of Books, on the negative effects of "the unmatched power of the Israel Lobby".
 They defined the Israel lobby as "the loose coalition of individuals and organizations who actively work to steer US foreign policy in a pro-Israel direction".
 Mearsheimer and Walt took this position, "What the Israel lobby wants, it too often gets."
 The book contends that the US-Israel alliance skews US foreign policy in Israel's favor, often at the expense of regional stability in the Middle East.

 The articles, as well as the bestselling book that Walt and Mearsheimer later developed, generated considerable media coverage throughout the world.
 Contending that Walt and Mearsheimer are members of a "school that essentially wishes that the war with jihadism had never started", Christopher Hitchens concluded that "wishfulness has led them to seriously mischaracterize the origins of the problem."
 Former US ambassador Edward Peck wrote that the "tsunami" of responses condemning the report proved the existence of the lobby and "Opinions differ on the long-term costs and benefits for both nations, but the lobby's views of Israel's interests have become the basis of US Middle East policies."

+Walt stepped down as academic dean of the Kennedy School in June 2006; while the university maintained this decision was unrelated to the controversy, leaked emails later revealed that Jeffrey Epstein and Alan Dershowitz had coordinated a campaign to discredit the authors, coinciding with pressure from university donors regarding Walt's use of his endowed title.

 Personal life

 Walt is married to Rebecca E. Stone, who ran for a seat in the Massachusetts House of Representatives in the 2018 election.
+Stone is Jewish.
 They have two adult children.